-- F9.1 Employees progressively accrue 15 days (112.5 hours) of Personal/Carer's leave per year of service. - F9.2 Subject to available credits and provision of supporting material, a supervisor will approve Personal/Carer's leave with pay where the employee is absent due to personal illness/injury or caring responsibilities.
-An employee may take Personal/Carer's leave if the leave is taken: - a. because the employee is not fit for work because of a personal illness or injury affecting the employee; or - b. to provide care or support to a member of the employee's immediate family, or a member of the employee's household, who requires care or support because of a personal illness or injury, or an unexpected emergency.
+- F9.1 Employees progressively accrue 18 days (135 hours) of Personal/Carer's leave per year of service (pro-rata for part-time). - F9.2 Subject to available credits and provision of supporting material, a supervisor will approve Personal/Carer's leave with pay where the employee is absent due to personal illness/injury or caring responsibilities.
+An employee may take Personal/Carer's leave, including periods of less than one day, if the leave is taken: - a. because the employee is not fit for work because of a personal illness or injury affecting the employee, or